IamMohaiminul/MongoDB-Auto-Backup-S3/README.md

 ### How to run periodically

-run this command in terminal `sudo crontab -e` and choose option 2 to nano edittor.
+To edit cronjobs, run this command in terminal `sudo crontab -e` and choose option to your desire edittor.

-Then add this line `0 1 * * * bash /path/to/mongo-bkg-s3.sh` in cronjobs to Execute on everyday at 01:00.
+Then add this line `0 1 * * * bash /path/to/mongo-bkg-s3.sh` in cronjobs to execute on everyday at 01:00 AM.

-If you want to store the output in a log file, then this line `0 1 * * * bash /path/to/mongo-bkg-s3.sh > /var/log/db-bkg.log 2>&1`.
+If you want to store the output in a log file, then use this one `0 1 * * * bash /path/to/mongo-bkg-s3.sh > /var/log/db-bkg.log 2>&1`.

 To view the list of cronjobs you can run: `sudo crontab -l`.